microsoft/fast/examples/site-rebrand-tutorial/walk-through.md

 When you saved these changes, you might not have noticed much of an impact on the website.
 The background went a little darker, and the text brightened slightly.
 This is because the design system provider you added includes an implementation of the FAST design language.
 This is a dark theme, with magenta accents.

 You can access these colors using CSS variables, for the background `var(--background-color)`, with the main color of the page being `var(--neutral-foreground-rest)`.
-To learn more about how colors palettes are supported, see the [documentation](https://www.fast.design/docs/design/color#palettes).
+To learn more about how colors palettes are supported, see the [documentation](https://www.fast.design/docs/design-systems/fast-frame#adaptive-color).

-An advantage of using a FAST design system is that the color pallet is calculated.
+An advantage of using a FAST design system is that the color pallete is calculated.
 It has built-in support to create enough contrast between elements based on the [WCAG specification](https://www.w3.org/TR/WCAG21/#contrast-minimum).

 ### Add FAST web components